jensmjahle/Sparesti-backend/README.md

 application.
 The API endpoints are documented using Swagger, and you can access the Swagger documentation by navigating to http://localhost:8080/swagger-ui/index.html in your web browser.

+#### Challenge Generation

+The max number of requested challenges per user is set to 3.
+This means that the backend will generate a maximum of 3 challenges for each user.
+The current implementation of the challenge generation rate is set to one minute.
+This means that the backend will generate a new challenge for the user every minute.
+This is done to ensure that the user always has a challenge to complete during development.
+In a real-world scenario, this rate should be adjusted to one hour.
+This can be done in application.properties by changing the value of the " generate.random.challenges.rate.in.milliseconds=60000" attribute to 3600000 instead.

 ## Authors and acknowledgment

 This project was made by the following students at NTNU: